Aceinna/docs_openrtk/EVK-OpenRTK330LI.rst

   - 7. Boot mode switch with two positions (A and B)
   - 8. RJ45 jack for Ethernet interface

+     - Not compatible with power over ethernet devices

   - 9. Micro-USB port
   - 10. CAN interface
   - 11. Power jack for 12-v adapter